 Halifax's citadel is the most prominent landmark of the city.
 Located close to downtown, it served Halifax well when enemies attempted to invade the city - they never made it.
 As a matter of fact, the defense system was designed so perfectly that enemies would have been under heavy attacks far before they would reach the actual city.

 Halifax Citadel today is no longer in use apart from being a must-see for tourists.
 Thus, dressed-up guards will await the visitors and try to look as stoic as those at the Tower of London.
 Unfortunately, they are too easily distracted and love to start a conversation.
 They can tell you many interesting facts about the citadel and its history.
 My recommendation for visiting it would be to first check out the casemattes where all the cannons stand.
-You've got a nice view on parts of the city from up there and you can imagine to aim some of the cannons on the ships passing by down in the bay. ;) Then you should not miss the museum with its overview on the history of the citadel.
+You've got a nice view on parts of the city from up there and you can imagine to aim some of the cannons on the ships passing by down in the bay.
+Then you should not miss the museum with its overview of the citadel's history.
 Another must on the grounds is the film "A Harbour Worth Defending" which tells you the story of Halifax and all the wars it went through by highlighting the role of the citadel - a very interesting experience.
 At the end of your visit you might want to grab a souvenir in the information centre in the middle of the grounds.

 A well known fact that no building in halifax can be raised higher than the hill.
 The guards on the citadel must be able to see the harbour, to protect it of course from invaders!